legal / right

 Reporting Issues

-If a Data Consumer or another user identifies any issues related to the datasets listed by the Data Provider, they may report it directly to Opendatabay.
-Opendatabay reserves the right to investigate such claims and take appropriate action, including suspension or removal of the dataset in question.
+If a Data Consumer or another user identifies any issues related to the data products listed by the Data Provider, they may report it directly to Opendatabay.
+Opendatabay reserves the right to investigate such claims and take appropriate action, including suspension or removal of the data product in question.

 Conflict Resolution